muggy8/improbable/from-me-to-me/X1IapY2Y.md

 It could take a while for me to get used to a much less argumentative Phanna.

-As for Pillow, I decided to take keep it in the mini aquairum that was onnce in Hickory's room and moved it into my room.
+As for Pillow, I decided to take keep it in the mini aquarium that was once in Hickory's room and moved it into my room.

 leaving Pillow with Phanna was probably going to result in issues later.